reddylee/learnGit/README.md

 # learnGit
-Tutorial to learn Git and Github
+Tutorial to learn Git and Github.

+Git and Github is not easy to learn.